Essay Contest for Missoula area high school students: “The Significance of the Lewis and Clark Expedition (Corps of Discovery) in Western Montana.”

 The Lewis and Clark Trail Heritage Foundation (LCTHF), Portage Route Chapter, and Montana River Outfitters (MRO) are proud to offer a Missouri River Canoe Trip experience through the White Cliffs along the Lewis and Clark National Historic Trail!
 Join us July 13 to 15, 2020, for a fun and historic “glamping” trip!
 The cost is $1,500 for LCTHF members, and $1,600 for non-members (one-year membership included).
 This fee includes nightly tent set up and breakdowns, cot with air mattress, and three delicious meals prepared for you while you and friends, old and new, paddle, hike, explore, read the historic Journals around a campfire, and enjoy pristine vistas as seen by Lewis and Clark.
 A $500 non-refundable deposit is due with RSVP by May 31, 2020, and the remaining amount is due June 15, 2020.
 Limited availability, call today to reserve your spot!

-For more information on the trip, call the office at 888-701-3434.
+For more information on the trip, call the office at 888-701-3434 or see this press release.
 To make your reservation today, contact Chris Maillet at firstname.lastname@example.org.
 Don’t forget to bring your Golden Age Pass!
 You will receive a tax deductible donation receipt from LCTHF for this trip.

 Find a Lewis and Clark event near you.
 Non-members are welcome.Calendar